luvis/bash-cpufreqctl/README.md

 # cpufreqctl

-cpufreqctl is an interactive, user-friendly CPU governor and frequency control tool for Linux.
-It allows you to:
+cpufreqctl is an interactive, user-friendly CPU governor and frequency control tool for Linux systems using the kernel's `cpufreq` interface via sysfs.
+It lets you monitor and control CPU scaling, governors, and frequency caps from the terminal.
+The tool was developed on openSUSE but should work on most modern Linux distributions.
+Advanced details and sensor readouts are available for deeper analysis.

+**Disclaimer:** Use at your own risk.
+While cpufreqctl does not make changes unless you explicitly confirm them, modifying CPU settings can impact system stability and performance.
+No guarantee is provided for compatibility or safety on all systems.

+---

+## Features

-* View CPU details and current scaling status
+* View CPU details, scaling status, and temperature (auto-detected for most CPUs)
 * Set the CPU governor (e.g. performance, powersave)
-* Cap the maximum CPU frequency as a percentage
+* Cap the maximum CPU frequency as a percentage (minimum enforced)
-* Save and restore your system’s original settings
+* Save and restore your system’s original settings (defaults stored per user)
+* Advanced stats and sensor info for power users ("Geek menu")

+---

+## How does it work?

+cpufreqctl interacts directly with Linux sysfs (`/sys/devices/system/cpu/cpufreq/...`) and standard tools like `awk`, `sudo`, and `bash`.
+It reads available governors, scaling frequencies, and sensor data from the kernel, making no assumptions about your hardware or distribution.
+Actions requiring changes (like setting a governor) use `sudo` for safety but the menu can be used as a normal user.

+---

+## Requirements

+* Bash (any recent version)
+* Linux with kernel cpufreq/sysfs interface (most desktop/laptop distros)
-* View advanced stats (for geeks)
+* sudo (for system changes)
+* awk
+* Sensors (for temperature readout; works best with coretemp, k10temp, etc.)

 ---